Static Caravan Running Costs

 What other costs should I factor into my budget?

-As with any holiday home, you may want to factor in some lifestyle costs into your calculations.
+As with any holiday home, you may want to factor in some lifestyle costs into your calculations when looking at static caravans for sale.
 This could include things like stocking up on household essentials or appliances you don’t want to bring with you when you visit, as well as any decorations or soft furnishings you plan on buying to personalise your new holiday home.

 One of the biggest benefits of owning your own holiday home is taking many more holidays and breaks each year – so it’s worth putting some thought towards any little extras you might want or enjoy while on park.